Women’s Financial Resilience After the 2008 Recession

 This scenario helps explain why, in the years following the Great Recession, credit ceased to be merely an auxiliary instrument and became part of the core strategies of financial survival.
 Understanding this role is essential for analyzing, in the next chapter, how credit operated simultaneously as a temporary bridge and as a structural limit of women’s financial reconstruction.

-Chapter 5 — Credit as a Temporary Bridge and as a Structural Limit of Reconstruction
+Chapter 5 — Credit as a Temporary Bridge—and a Long-Term Limit

 As indebtedness consolidated as a mechanism sustaining domestic life, credit came to occupy an ambiguous position in the process of women’s financial reconstruction.
 It functioned, at the same time, as a temporary bridge to cross periods of instability and as a structural limit that conditioned future choices.
 This ambivalence was not the result of isolated decisions, but of a context in which credit became the main tool available to deal with the gap between income, work, and everyday responsibilities.

-Research in behavioral economics indicates that, in slow-recovery environments, credit tends to be perceived as a transitory solution, even when its use extends over time (Gennaioli, Shleifer & Vishny, 2018).
+Research in behavioral economics indicates that, in slow-recovery environments, credit tends to be perceived as a transitory solution, even when its use extends over time.
 For many women in the post-2008 period, the initial expectation was that the economic rebound would allow a gradual reduction of dependence on credit.
 However, the persistence of unstable incomes and the precarization of work turned this bridge into a recurring condition, rather than an exceptional resource.

 Credit as a Crossing Instrument

 For women facing career interruptions or multiple unstable job ties, this function was particularly relevant.
 Credit made it possible to reorganize cash flows, postpone more drastic decisions, and avoid immediate ruptures, such as forced housing moves or withdrawal from the labor market.
-Reports from The Guardian already observed, in 2012, that the growing use of credit cards and personal loans among women reflected attempts to preserve autonomy in a context of unequal recovery (Williams, 2012).
+The growing use of credit cards and personal loans often reflected attempts to preserve autonomy and household continuity during an unequal recovery.

 From Provisional Solution to Functional Dependence